 Share this Post

-“Frameless” all-glass doors are broad and inviting—practically the standard for modern offices.
-It’s important to know, however, that startlingly few glass door security options both fit and meet aesthetic demands while still providing significant safety.
+“Frameless” all-glass doors are broad and inviting, making them practically the standard for modern offices.
+Despite these developments in interior design, startlingly few bulletproof doors meet current aesthetic demands while still providing significant safety.

-In fact, it wasn’t until the last few years that frameless all-glass ballistic security doors were available on the market.
-Until 2017, ballistic and security doors were largely limited to steel and wood-veneer with the occasional acrylic window.
-Some manufacturers produced doors with larger clear panels but they still required wide aluminum frames, which resulted in these options appearing “visually heavy.”
-A clean, broad, inviting “frameless” office door that could effectively stop bullets simply didn’t exist – yet.
+In fact, it wasn’t until the last few years that “frameless” bullet-resistant doors were available on the market.
+Before 2017, ballistic and security doors were largely limited to steel and wood-veneer with the occasional acrylic window.
+Some manufacturers produced doors with larger clear panels, but those doors still required wide aluminum frames that made them appear “visually heavy.”
+A welcoming, modern all-glass door that could effectively stop bullets simply didn’t exist – yet.

 “We really wanted to be able to offer that,” explains Total Security Solutions CEO Jim Richards.
 “An all-glass ballistic door: top and bottom rails with pivots and a pull, all glass, all polished.
 First, it just looks really great in a corporate setting.
 But also, we wanted to be able to offer something that was more secure—that could stop more and bigger bullets, that could carry a blast rating—but preserve that open, modern look.”

-But there’s a very good reason that before Jim set his mind to it, there had never been an all-glass ballistic door on the market: “The evolution of the all-glass ballistic door,” Jim notes dryly, “That was painful.”
+The reality is, there’s a very good reason that there had never been an all-glass bulletproof door on the market before: “The evolution of the all-glass ballistic door,” Jim notes dryly, “That was painful.”

 “Acrylic is easy to work with,” Jim explains.
 “We’ve always done an acrylic door.
 An acrylic door is not an issue.”

-Bullet-resistant acrylic glazing is a monolithic material.
-Manufacturers craft it from a single thick slab of thermoplastic.
+Bullet-resistant acrylic glazing is a monolithic material, meaning manufacturers craft it from a single thick slab of thermoplastic.
 The thicker the slab, the stronger the window.
 “You can drill it, notch it, route it, bevel it, buff out scratches,” Jim says.
 “You can even do a lot of this fabrication or modification in the field if you need to.
 It’s great and very cost-effective.”

-And finally, acrylic is plastic.
-In most applications, it is going to look like plastic (albeit really nice, clear, polished plastic).
-“Like a bulletproof steel door, a bulletproof acrylic door is going to always look like a bulletproof door.
+Plus, the fact remains that acrylic is plastic.
+In most applications, it will look like plastic (albeit really nice, clear, polished plastic).
+Jim says, “Like a bulletproof steel door, a bulletproof acrylic door is going to always look like a bulletproof door.
 That doesn’t fit everyone’s aesthetic needs.
 That’s why we wanted to make this all-glass door, and why we wanted to make it from GCP 1250, despite the challenges.”

-In contrast to monolithic acrylic, GCP (glass-clad polycarbonate) is composed of many layers.
+In contrast to monolithic acrylic, GCP is composed of many layers.
 You can change the performance of the materials by changing the makeup (i.e. layering)—adding strength without adding thickness or introducing new characteristics.
-For example, with GCP the glass can have a frosted interlayer added to the makeup (for enhanced privacy), or a filtering layer to block out UV and infra-red light (so-called “Low-E” glass, which “reflects heat” while letting light pass through).
-You have options, like a colored tint or a mirrored layer, and the GCP is always low-spall or no-spall, adding to its safety capabilities.
+For example, a GCP bulletproof door could have a frosted interlayer (for enhanced privacy), a filtering layer to block out UV and infra-red light, or even color tinted and mirrored layers.
+Plus—GCP is always low-spall or no-spall, adding to its safety capabilities.